galdamez/fearless-submission/solution.md

 4. Add Font Awesome library in case we need icons
 5. Obtain any necessary branding related the customer's needs
 6. Add polyphills for support of Internet Explorer 11 and below
+7. Be prepared to break the app into chunks if several parts grow in file size or they negatively affect the initial load of the application
+8. The user might want to be able to decrease or reset the number of hits

 ## Assumptions, changes, or details of the implementation